 Please note that there are a number of ways in which patient’s can obtain access to their medical records online.
 Please see our Online Room for more information.

-NHS England require that the net earnings of doctors engaged in the practice is publicised.
-However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.
+NHS England require that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown below.
+However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

-The average pay for GPs working in Rothschild House Surgery in the last financial year ended 30 September 2023 was £85,458 before tax and National Insurance.
-This was for 6 full time GPs and 28 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Rothschild House Surgery in the last financial period ended 31 March 2024 was £91,536 before tax and National Insurance.
+This was for 3 full time GPs and 26 part time GPs who worked in the practice for more than six months.

 Our GPs and nursing staff follow our Infection Control Policy to ensure the care we deliver and the equipment we use is safe.
 We take additional measures to ensure we maintain the highest standards: